ibm-cloud-docs/billing-usage/billing-faq.md

 {: #resell}
 {: faq}

-If you have a separate ResellOne account with IBM, you can add funds through {{site.data.keyword.cloud_notm}}.
-To add funds to your ResellOne account, you must make a one-time payment by going to the [Manual payments](https://{DomainName}/billing/payments/manualpayment){: external} page in the {{site.data.keyword.cloud_notm}} console.

-This amount must include any applicable tax.
-{: note}

-After you submit the payment, contact the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external} to request that the funds are applied to your ResellOne Account.
-You must submit the name of the ResellOne account and the amount before any applicable tax to {{site.data.keyword.cloud_notm}} Support.
+Effective 1 November 2021, IBM Cloud doesn't support the ResellOne Domain Resale service, which we offered in partnership with Tucows Inc. For more information, see [IBM ResellOne End of Service](docs/dns?topic=dns-resellone-eos).

 ## How do I get answers to my Startup with IBM questions?
 {: #startup-ibm}
 {: faq}

 Startup with IBM Program, which was formerly the IBM Global Entrepreneur Program (GEP), is available by going to the [Startup with IBM Program](https://developer.ibm.com/startups/){: external}.
-The awarding and extension of credits through this IBM corporate program isn't directly supported by IBM Cloud Support.
-If your application to the program is approved, credits might be referred to as the Technology Incubator Program on an IBM Cloud Invoice.
+The awarding and extension of credits through this IBM corporate program isn't directly supported by {{site.data.keyword.cloud_notm}} Support.
+If your application to the program is approved, credits might be referred to as the Technology Incubator Program on an {{site.data.keyword.cloud_notm}} Invoice.
 For more information about the program and its credits, visit the [Frequently Asked Questions for the Startup with IBM Program](https://developer.ibm.com/startups/faq){: external}.

 ## Where can I find my credits for {{site.data.keyword.IBM_notm}} corporate programs?
 {: #ibm-corporate-credits}